spdrnl/kgworkflow/README.md

 ## Introduction

 The goal of this project is to provide a simple and easy to use workflow for working with knowledge graphs.

 The project shows:
 - How to execute OWL related tasks using Python.
-- How to create your command line tools using for these tasks.
+- How to create your command line tools for these tasks.
 - How to execute a workflow of commands line tools.
 - How to run Jupyter notebooks using developed Python modules.
 - How to potentially distribute your project as a package.

 The project is structured in such a way that it can be used in a simple and more advanced way.
-Below are some examples of the type of commands that the project will allow you to execute.

 The tools that are used in the examples are:

 - python
 - uv